-Whenever someone dies with assets that did not pass automatically to beneficiaries (such as those held in living trusts, joint tenancy, beneficiary designation, payable on death and transfer on death), probate is required.
+Probate is required whenever someone dies with assets that did not pass automatically to beneficiaries (such as those held in living trusts, joint tenancy, beneficiary designation, payable on death and transfer on death), probate is required.
 At the law firm of Phillips & Blow, PC, we are experienced in both testate (for someone who died with a valid will) and intestate (for someone who died without a will) probate.
-Our lawyers practice in all counties in the south Denver metro area and elsewhere in Colorado.
+Our Denver probate lawyers practice in all counties in the south Denver metro area and elsewhere in Colorado.
 We are also experienced in administering estates held wholly or partially in living trusts.

 Not all assets have to go through the probate process.
 Some transfer automatically upon the death of the owner.
 Examples include:

-Call Phillips & Blow, PC today at (303) 741-2400 to speak with a Denver probate lawyer.
+Call Phillips & Blow, PC law office today at (303) 741-2400 to speak with a Denver probate attorney.
 You can also fill out the contact form on this website to schedule a no-cost, no-obligation consultation.